SiavashMT/Python-DTO/README.md

 Simple implementation of Data Transfer Object (DTO) in Python.

-With Python-DTO you can make Immutable/Mutable (or partially mutable - i.e. attribute level control) DTO classes and parse JSON and dictionary to them.
+With Python-DTO you can make Immutable/Mutable (or partially mutable - i.e. attribute level control) DTO classes and parse JSON string and dictionaries to them.

 Python-DTO classes support validation of both type and value.